adelevie/sharpie/README.md

 ### Fork

 This software is mostly a fork of the [sinatra-static](https://github.com/paulasmuth/sinatra-static) gem by [Paul Asmuth](https://twitter.com/paulasmuth).
 Paul's code is very well-written.
-I'd rather copy and attribute it than re-invent a well-made wheel, and instead focus on building an interface that suits my needs.
+I'd rather copy and attribute it than re-invent a well-made wheel.
+I'm focusing on building an interface that suits my needs.
 More specifically, I want Sharpie to be part of a toolchain for rapidly developing static file-backed REST APIs.

 # License